swimmingly/swimmingly.github.io/_pages/other/overview.md

 The world system, based on weak, mechanical power, cannot suppress people like this.
 Indeed, it awaits them, too.
 Ten can turn the tide of the world, freeing billions to take care of themselves again.

-Living power is the felt element of the distributive organizing principle.
-The preceding ideas and the following actions complete it.
+Living power is the felt element organized by the distributive principle.
+The preceding ideas and the following actions are the other main ones.

 ##### autonomous infrastructure

 Freedom requires material independence.
 But nearly everyone physically depends on state-controlled, centralized infrastructure.
 Infrastructure consists of basic life support systems: water (supply and runoff), waste, electricity, heating, transportation.
 Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.[^4]

 So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
-New abilities, knowledge, and skills reinforce independence.
+In general, restored biological capacity replaces artifacts and action, reinforcing independence.
 Likewise, we replace the system's secondary services: money, education, medicine, etc.[^5]

 The centralized state shrinks gradually as fewer people depend on it.
 Society remains stable through the transition.

 ### conclusion

-The system depends on complete control.
-Its commanding grip loosens with even a slight alteration of conditions.
+The system is fragile and depends on complete control.
+Its commanding grip loosens with even a slight unplanned alteration of conditions.

 Most elites support centralized control for lack of an alternative.
 As they switch to ours, others lose their will and power to stop us.
 We offer everyone peace and a way to heal from the cause of the suffering that drives us toward needless disaster.